pf-logo-en

 Cost of renting out your property

 Every tenancy contract must be registered on Ejari.
 In Dubai, online registration costs AED 100, with an additional AED 10 each for innovation and knowledge fees.
-If you register at the centre, an extra AED 120 may apply.
+If you register at the centre, extra fees may apply.
 Factor these costs into your rental before renting your property.

 Key takeaways

-The hidden cost of buying a house in the UAE ranges widely.
+The hidden costs of buying a house in the UAE range widely.
 From transfer fees to developer NOCs and insurances, these charges, when not known, can easily throw your budget off track.
 To prepare and set your budget confidently, visit the official websites of the Dubai Land Department and DARI.

 If you are applying for a mortgage loan, ensure you have checked the bank’s official documents to uncover all the mortgage charges you must bear.
 Once you know all the hidden charges, create a buffer for these to ensure a smooth transfer, and then move into your new home.